Applicants with 30 or more earned semester hours (45 quarter hours)

 Eligibility for and likelihood of benefiting from organized support services at Ohio State

 If you are an Ohio resident, you may apply for admission to a regional campus.
-If you have earned at least a 2.0 GPA (on a 4.0 scale) on your college course work, we will review your academic performance in college to determine your eligibility for admission.
+If, at the time of application, you have earned at least a 2.0 GPA (on a 4.0 scale) on college course work completed after high school graduation, we will review your academic performance in college to determine your eligibility for admission.

 Depending on the number of credit hours you are transferring and your desired major, a regional campus may be a great option.
 Each regional campus also offers a number of complete, four-year degree programs.